-The single-serve side of this coffee maker includes a reusable filter for grounds, plus is compatible with Cuisinart’s capsules, so you can use it with either to meet your preferences.
+The single-serve side of this machine includes a reusable filter for grounds, plus is compatible with Cuisinart’s capsules, so you can use it with either to meet your preferences.
 You can choose the amount of coffee you want to brew as well, with 6, 8, and 10-ounce options available.

-There is a removable water reservoir to make filling it easy.
+This coffee maker has a removable water reservoir which makes filling it easy.
 The drip tray on the bottom is also removable for using this side with travel mugs.
 This drip tray can’t be raised, though, so if you’re using a smaller mug, you may be cleaning up some splashes.

 The 12-cup side is 24-hour programmable.
 It also allows you to choose the Bold coffee option, adjust the water temperature, or just keep the carafe warm.
 It even has a cleaning button to make this process even easier for you.
 The carafe is glass, with a BPA-free plastic lid, and a stainless steel handle.
 It also uses a gold-tone coffee filter to maintain the pure coffee flavor you love.